 Q2: I hear Shaw Direct won’t work in the US anymore.
 Is this true?

 A2: Shaw Direct has recently changed their policies in regards to coverage outside of Canada.

 Shaw now broadcasts off of three satellites.
 The third one started broadcasting in April, 2013.
 This new satellite only covers Canada, but the original two will continue to have the same footprint as before.
-Most non-HD channels will be unaffected outside of Canada.
+Shaw will terminate all non HD channels as of October 2019.
+They will be broadcasting a select HD channel lineup off of the original satellites to cover outside of Canada.
 However, Shaw Direct may move channels without notice.